tariqjamel/Ktor-TicTacToe-API/README.md

 2. Connect to the WebSocket `/play` endpoint using a WebSocket client or frontend.
 3. Players will automatically be assigned as 'X' or 'O' and can start playing.

+## Kotlin Tic-Tac-Toe App

+In addition to this API, I have developed a Kotlin-based Tic-Tac-Toe app that uses this WebSocket API for real-time gameplay.
+You can check out the app repository by [clicking here](https://github.com/tariqjamel/Ktor-TicTacToe-Game).

 ## Contributing